swisspol/XLFacility/README.md

 Drop-in NSLog Replacement
 =========================

-**Step 1:** In the precompiled header file for your Xcode project, insert the following:
+In the precompiled header file for your Xcode project, insert the following:
 ```objectivec
 #import "XLFacilityMacros.h"
 #define NSLog(...)
 XLOG_INFO(__VA_ARGS__)
 ```

-**There's not even a step 2:** From this point on, any call to `NSLog()` in your app source code will be replaced by one to XLFacility.
-Note that this will **not** affect any calls to `NSLog()` done by Apple frameworks or third-party libraries in your app (see below for a solution to this).
+From this point on, any call to `NSLog()` in your app source code will be replaced by one to XLFacility.
+Note that this will **not** affect calls to `NSLog()` done by Apple frameworks or third-party libraries in your app (see "Capturing Stderr or Stdout" later for a potential solution).

 Test-Driving Your (Modified) App
 ================================